 Horwill was a keen advocate of the completion of track sessions performed at race pace throughout the 12 months of training.
-A slavish adherence to this philosophy in severe weather could, however, be an incitement to injury.
-If misapplied, this could result in an inefficient utilisation of periodisation in setting appropriate work for the athlete.
+Slavish adherence to this philosophy in severe weather could, however, be an incitement to injury.
+If misapplied, this could result in inefficient utilisation of periodisation in setting appropriate work for the athlete.
 Dave Sunderland asserts the need to utilise the four second-rule at points in the macrocycle of training, maintaining that, "As a training tool I use it in the pre-competition phase only as a guide to the athlete's endurance (over-distance) and speed endurance (under distance)."

 Although specific in terms of the duration of recoveries for both speed and aerobic endurance sessions, Horwill's system was articulated at a time when passive rather than active recoveries were in vogue.
 Since the early 1970s, and separately, Thompson (1995) has pioneered a method formalised as the 'New Interval Training' in 1995 that is underpinned by the principle that repetitions need to be interspersed with recoveries of a very active nature. www.newintervaltraining.com).
-This leaves the modern-day coach with the potential key challenge of retaining multi-tier training while integrating the practice of active recoveries, although Thompson offers the solution to this since he has coached this from the outset.
+This leaves the modern-day coach with the potential key challenge of retaining multi-tier training while integrating the practice of active recoveries.
+However, Thompson offers the solution to this since he has coached this from the outset.